dustywhite7/Econ8320/SlidesCode/6 - Web Scraping.md

 ### Extracting the Data

 Finally, if our results spill beyond a single page, we need to specify how to move to the next page of results.
+This will initiate a new crawl of the next search result page:

 ```python
 def parse(self, response):